 Here are some fun craft tray examples.

-You can find the free printable for this activity here: Hibernation Alphabet Letter Matching Activity
+You can find the printable for this activity here: Hibernation Alphabet Letter Matching Activity

-I have put together a free printable pack for you to download and enjoy.
+I have put together a free craft printable pack for you to get and enjoy.
 You can

 - Use them as coloring sheets

-- Tear up tissue paper to and glue it to the picture to make a soft blanket for bear.
+- Tear up tissue paper and glue it to the picture to make a soft blanket for the bear.

 - Glue cotton balls on as snow.